Far-left politics in France: 1968 and its aftermath

 The May 1968 protests marked a watershed moment for the far-left.
 Students and workers united in strikes and demonstrations, challenging both capitalism and traditional political structures.
-The protests inspired a wave of activism, leading to the growth of Maoist and autonomist groups.

-The Gauche Prolétarienne (GP), a Maoist organization, and the Union des Jeunesses Communistes Marxistes-Léninistes (UJCML) played pivotal roles.
-However, state repression and internal divisions eventually led to their decline.
+The protests inspired a wave of activism, leading to the growth of Maoist and autonomist Marxist groups.
+The Gauche Prolétarienne (GP), a Maoist organization, and the Union des Jeunesses Communistes Marxistes-Léninistes (UJCML) played pivotal roles; however, state repression and internal divisions eventually led to their decline.

 Late 20th century

-The decline of Soviet communism in the 1980s forced far-left groups to adapt.
+The decline of Soviet Communism in the 1980s forced far-left groups to adapt.
 The Parti des Travailleurs (PT) emerged from the Trotskyist tradition, while anarchist groups like Alternative Libertaire gained influence within social movements.
 The rise of the alter-globalization movement in the 1990s, exemplified by protests against the World Trade Organization (WTO), provided new opportunities for the far-left to organize.
 Groups such as ATTAC and Ras l'Front focused on anti-capitalist and anti-fascist activism.

 21st century

 The far-left has continued to play a significant role in French politics and social movements.
 The Nouveau Parti Anticapitaliste (NPA), founded in 2009, sought to unite anti-capitalist forces.
 Figures like Olivier Besancenot and Philippe Poutou became prominent voices for the movement.

-Recent years have seen the rise of autonomist activism, including the ZAD de Notre-Dame-des-Landes and Black Bloc tactics during protests.
+The 2010s have seen the rise of autonomist activism, including the ZAD de Notre-Dame-des-Landes and Black Bloc tactics during protests.
 The far-left also played a role in the Gilets Jaunes movement, emphasizing direct democracy and anti-austerity policies.